Associate of Applied Science in Surgical Technology

 Located in Fort Wayne, Indiana

-Beginning fall 2019, the Associate of applied science in surgical technology program at Trine University is designed to prepare students to succeed, lead and serve the community and the Certified Surgical Technology profession.
-The program will be located in the Health Sciences Education Center located at 1819 Carew St., Fort Wayne, Ind., with top-of-the-line classroom technology.
+The Associate of Applied Science in surgical technology program at Trine University is designed to prepare students to succeed, lead and serve the community and the Certified Surgical Technology profession.
+The program is located in the growing Trine University Fort Wayne education center on the Parkview Hospital Randallia campus in Fort Wayne, Indiana.

 Learn more about the courses.